 – Back-office support: Performs data entry, order processing, and other non-voice tasks.

 Call centers primarily handle customer queries through phone calls.
-In contrast, contact centers provide a more rounded customer support experience through digital channels, including SMS text messaging, email, web chat, and social media
+In contrast, contact centers provide a more rounded customer support experience through digital channels, including SMS text messaging, email, web chat, and social media.

 Choosing between a call center and a contact center depends on your customers’ communication preferences.

-cloud-based call center software is a good fit if your customers contact you mainly through phone calls, you have few agents, or you are a small business.
+A cloud-based call center software is a good fit if your customers contact you mainly through phone calls, you have few agents, or you are a small business.

 If customers interact with you across multiple channels or you have a large customer service team, a contact center is ideal to meet their expectations and deliver a great customer experience.